 - 66. The BCWMC requires member cities to develop and implement wetland protection ordinances that consider the results of wetland functions and values assessments, and are based on comprehensive wetland management plans, if available.
-For wetlands classified as Preserve or Manage 1, member cities shall implement standards for bounce, inundation, and runout control that are similar to BWSR guidance; member cities are encouraged to apply standards for other wetland classifications. - 67.
-The BCWMC adopts the Minnesota Rapid Assessment Method (MnRAM) as the wetland assessment method and the wetland management classification system.
-Member cities are encouraged to use MnRAM for all wetland assessment and classification, but are not required to perform reassessments using the MnRAM for wetlands already assessed. - 68.
-Member cities shall maintain and enforce buffer requirements for projects containing more than one acre of new or redeveloped impervious area.
-Average minimum buffer widths are required according to the MnRAM classification (or similar classification system):
+For wetlands classified as Preserve or Manage 1 (or comparable classification if BWSR's Minnesota Rapid Assessment Method (MnRAM) is not used), member cities are encouraged to implement standards for bounce, inundation, and runout control that are similar to MnRAM; member cities are encouraged to apply standards for other wetland classifications. - 67.
+The BCWMC recommends that cities use the Minnesota Rapid Assessment Method (MnRAM) (or similar) wetland assessment method and wetland management classification system.
+Member cities are encouraged to use such a method for all wetland assessment and classification, but are not required to perform reassessments for wetlands already assessed.

-- An average of 75 feet and minimum of 50 feet from the edge of wetlands classified as Preserve - An average of 50 feet and minimum of 30 feet from the edge of wetlands classified as Manage 1 - An average of 25 feet and minimum of 15 feet from the edge of wetlands classified as Manage 2 or 3.
+- 68. Member cities shall maintain and enforce buffer requirements for projects containing more than one acre of new or redeveloped impervious area.
+Average minimum buffer widths are required according to the MnRAM classification (or similar classification system): - An average of 75 feet and minimum of 50 feet from the edge of wetlands classified as Preserve (or comparable classification if BWSR's MnRAM is not used) - An average of 50 feet and minimum of 30 feet from the edge of wetlands classified as Manage 1 (or comparable classification if BWSR's MnRAM is not used) - An average of 25 feet and minimum of 15 feet from the edge of wetlands classified as Manage 2 or 3 (or comparable classification if BWSR's MnRAM is not used).